serverlessfirst/serverless-testing-workshop/exercises/week1-worksheet.md

 - Don't worry if you don't get time to complete both use cases.
 Just submit what you can get done in the time you have.

 ---
+# Week 1 Worksheet
+Fill out the template below for both use cases, replacing all "TODO"s and adding new test cases as appropriate.

 ## Use Case 1: Create New Club
 HTTP request: `POST /clubs`